 (Mark 9:12).
 The Gospel of Matthew (17:13) adds to this statement,

-man born blind whom Jesus healed and whom the disciples
+to the man born blind whom Jesus healed and whom the disciples

 questioned, "Rabbi, who sinned, this man or his parents that

 he was born blind?"
-This question presupposes reincarnation, for how could
+This question presupposes reincarnation,

-probably correct to assume here that the author is refering
+It is probably correct to assume here that the author is refering

 to the body, not the soul especially in light of other events,

 including Jesus' raising of Lazarus and Jairus' daughter from

 disclose my mysteries to those who are worthy of my mysteries.

 and the path of personal Christhood was taught for several hundred

-years by Christian gnostics, until their ministry was shut down by church
+years by Christian gnostics, until their ministry was shut down

-preexistence of the soul and explained that earth was a place
+the preexistence of the soul and explained that earth was a place

 for man to experience free will.
 His defense of personal spiritual

-freedom threatened church fathers like Jerome, who held a far more orthodox
+freedom threatened church fathers like Jerome, who held a far

-was eventually arrested, tortured, and imprisoned by Jerome.
+organs."
+Origen was eventually arrested, tortured, and imprisoned

 century later, Libyan priest Arius' defense of man's Christ potential

-fathers voted to set Jesus apart from other men as the
+church fathers voted to set Jesus apart from other men as the

 "only begotten son of God."
 Remaining gnostics were

 martyred or fled, Origen's work was declared anathema and destroyed,

 and secret gospels and apocryphal texts were buried.
-Church father St. Augustine spun
+Church father

-God for impersonal divine laws of karma and reincarnation.
+a personal punishing God for impersonal divine laws of karma and

-Cathars in France, were persecuted as heretics and their legacy
+the Cathars in France, were persecuted as heretics and their legacy

 destroyed.
 (Their history is recorded in Reincarnation: The